stefanionescu/stefanionescu/README.md

 ## 🧑‍🚀 Before Yap: RAI
 A few years back I worked on **RAI**, a floating-peg stablecoin backed by ETH.
-RAI uses a **PI controller** to set a funding rate (similar to a perp swap’s funding mechanism) and was my attempt at fulfilling the original vision for DAI.
+RAI uses a **PI controller** to set its own funding rate (similar to a perp swap’s funding mechanism) and was my attempt at fulfilling the original vision for DAI.

 Repos from that era:
 - [geb](https://github.com/stefanionescu/geb) – main code for RAI